Jason Nash: Career

 Born in Boston, Massachusetts, Nash moved to Los Angeles with the aspiration of becoming a comedian.
 Nash trained with the Upright Citizens Brigade and started his career as a member of the sketch troupe "Price, Nash, and Blieden."
 The trio was chosen three times to perform at the Aspen Comedy Festival.
 Nash appeared on the 2010 season of Last Comic Standing, where he finished as a semi-finalist, having been eliminated in the fifth episode.
 Nash also built a presence on Vine, amassing 2.7 million followers at the time of its discontinuation.

 Nash wrote, directed, and starred in a Comedy Central web series Jason Nash Is Married, a film version of which was released in 2014 starring Busy Philipps.
 Nash also created the web series How to Be a Man and The Shaman.
 In 2016, Nash starred and directed his own screenplay, a road trip comedy film FML featuring fellow Vine star Brandon Calvillo.
 According to a 2014 profile by LA Weekly, "Nash had success selling several of his own TV shows, but none made it to air."

-Nash is currently a YouTube vlogger and has over 3 million subscribers on his main channel.
+Nash is currently a YouTube vlogger with 3 million subscribers on his main channel.
 Nash became a YouTube vlogger after David Dobrik watched his set one night at a comedy club.
 He began his YouTube career as a character in Dobrik's vlogs and soon began to upload his own videos, the first of which was uploaded on December 2, 2016.
 Nash's second channel, "Jason Nash Family," was initially dedicated to his life with his children, Charley and Wyatt.
-This channel was later shut down by the request of his ex-wife Marney, who requested that the children not be on the internet in such a public way.
+This channel was later shut down at the request of the children's mother, who requested that the children not be shown on the internet in such a public way.

 Nash co-created the long-running podcast "Guys with Feelings," which debuted in 2006.
 Dobrik and Nash also hosted a weekly podcast called "Views."
 During its debut in 2017, "Views" reached number three on the iTunes podcast charts.
 Dobrik, Nash, and other Vlog Squad members took the podcast on a live tour across the United States in the summer of 2018.